redmms/conways_game_of_life/README.md

 ```
 cmake ../src
 ```
-or you can opt for a C++ compiler like so instead, MSVC and MinGW compilers will work for sure:
+or you can opt for a C++ compiler like so instead, MSVC compiler will work for sure, with MinGW compiler you may need to add paths to libstdc++-6.dll and libgcc_s_seh-1.dll to your PATH environment variable:
 ```
 cmake ../src -DCMAKE_CXX_COMPILER="Path to your compiler"
 ```